realtimedespatch/magento-orderflow/README.md

 <br />
 <h2>Quick installation instructions:</h2>

+There are two options for installing the extension

+<h3>Manual installation:</h3>

+- Fetch the latest build from http://www.sixbysix.co.uk/orderflow/orderflow.tar.gz and unzip the files under the `orderflow` directory into your Magento installation.

+<h3>via Composer:</h3>

 - Drop the composer.json into your magento webroot and run `composer install`.

 - Ensure that you have developer symlinks enabled in your admin area: